Go Back Email Link

 + servings

-Irish Beef and Guinness Stew is the ultimate comfort food!
-Simmered all day, this easy beef stew recipe delivers fall-apart tender beef, perfectly cooked vegetables and thanks to Guinness Beer, a rich and hearty flavor that melts in your mouth.
+This Slow Cooker Beef and Guinness Stew is the ultimate comfort food!
+Simmered all day, this easy beef stew recipe delivers fall-apart tender beef, perfectly cooked vegetables and thanks to Guinness Beer, a rich and hearty flavor that melts in your mouth straight from your crock pot.

 Ingredients